chainguard-images/images/images/git/README.md

 docker pull cgr.dev/chainguard/git:latest-glibc
 ```

+## Upcoming Changes

+On July 15, 2024 several images in this repository will move from a Alpine base to a Wolfi base,
+in-line with all other images in our registry.
+We do not expect this to cause breakages, but
+encourage all users to test and verify the new versions.

+The affected tags are:

+ - `latest`
+ - `latest-root`
+ - `latest-dev`
+ - `latest-root-dev`

+You can test today by migrating to one of the following images:

+ - `latest-glibc`
+ - `latest-glibc-root`
+ - `latest-glibc-dev`
+ - `latest-glibc-root-dev`

+From July 15 the `glibc` tag and the corresponding tag without `glibc` will point to the same
+images.

+Full details are in [this blog post](https://www.chainguard.dev/unchained/changes-to-static-git-and-busybox-developer-images-2).

 ## Usage

 Chainguard's Git Image allows you to run ordinary Git commands in CI/CD pipelines and also locally via Docker.